HandOfGod94/kafkatail/.github/ISSUE_TEMPLATE/bug-report.md

 A clear and concise description of what the bug is.

 **To Reproduce**
-* A breif description of how your kafka setup looks like. for e.g., num-of-paritions, replication-factor etc. on kafka-topic.
+* A breif description of how your kafka setup looks like. for e.g., num-of-partitions, replication-factor etc. on kafka-topic.
 * Complete `kafkatail` command, with flags, which caused issue